anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * The data objects utilized for the data exchange between the pledge and the registrar are self-contained authenticated objects (signature-wrapped objects).

 * Registrar-Agent: provides a store and forward communication path to exchange data objects between the pledge and the domain registrar.
-  The Registrar-Agent brokers in situations in which the domain registrar is not directly reachable by the pledge.
+  The Registrar-Agent acts as a broker in situations in which the domain registrar is not directly reachable by the pledge.
   This may be due to a different technology stack or due to missing connectivity.
   The Registrar-Agent triggers a pledge to create bootstrapping artifacts such as the voucher-request and the enrollment-request on one or multiple pledges.
   It can then perform a (bulk) bootstrapping based on the collected data.